johnwaynepk/fsnd_capstone/README.md

 #### PIP Dependencies

-Once you have your virtual environment setup and running, install dependencies by naviging to the `/starter` directory and running:
+Once you have your virtual environment setup and running, install dependencies by running:

 ```bash
 pip install -r requirements.txt